By Carlito Rovira

 Throughout the 1810s and 1820s, Simón Bolívar led an army of Indigenous people and former African slaves in an effort to win the independence of South American colonies from Spain.
 These successful military campaigns shattered the prestige of the Spanish Army.
 Puerto Rico and Cuba were Spain’s only remaining colonies in Latin America.

-In the 1848 revolutionary upheavals that took place in France, Germany and Italy, workers took to the streets against the feudal monarchies.
+In the 1848 revolutionary wars that took place in France, Germany and Italy, workers took to the streets against the feudal monarchies.
 Despite the monarchies’ desperate efforts to hold on to political power, the development of capitalism and the rising of the working classes meant the end of the centuries-long rule of feudal states.

 In the United States, the Civil War of 1861-65 led to the overthrow of the slave-owning class in the South.
 And because slavery in the U.S. was the most lucrative and brutal of all it’s defeat served as a death blow to that system everywhere.
 Due to the vigorous efforts by the African American masses, especially when they fought in organized, armed detachments of the Union Army, the final destruction of the slave system was certain.